 Biteappy wants to help, by pointing out safe spots to eat in over 2,000 cities around the world.
 Say you have an egg intolerance, for example, and would like to go grab dinner while you’re in Budapest for a few days.

 What if you have a place in mind, but aren’t sure whether it has compliant dishes?
-You can also check a specific restaurant, and the app will give you the lowdown on whether the place is a good option for you.
+You can also check a specific restaurant, and the app will give you the lowdown on whether it’s a good option for you.

 The app also lets you search specifically for paleo-, halal-, kosher- and raw-compliant restaurants, so if you follow any of these diets, jump on board.